 - "Don’t cry."
 Crying is part of the grieving process for many people.

 - "Get over it."
-Avoid saying anything this harsh.
+Avoid saying anything this harsh because it hurts more than it helps.
 Telling someone to get over such a loss is mean and thoughtless.

 - "You’ll feel better soon."
-While this may be true, at the moment, the person feels terrible.
+While this may be true, at the moment, the person is deeply in grief and feels terrible.
 Instead, you should acknowledge the grief and offer sympathy.

 - "He’s better off now."
 Regardless of how much the pet suffered, your friend is hurting.
 This is not a comforting comment and might even make the person feel worse.